angelrps/MasterDataScience_FinalProject/README.md

 ![overfitting 3](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Modelling_Overfitting3.PNG)

-### 4_2_8_Pack model with Pickle
+### 4_2_8_Pack the model with Pickle
 Finally I pack de model with ``pickle`` so I can use it in the front end.

 ## 4_3_Front-End
-*(check out the full front-end [code](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Streamlit.ipynb) and the [wiki](https://github.com/angelrps/MasterDataScience_FinalProject/wiki/3_4_4_Streamlit-app))*
+*(check out the full front-end [code](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Streamlit.ipynb))*

 The front-end is a web application that a taxi driver could potentially run every day to plan his journey.
 It performs the following three actions:

 ### Generate Model Inputs
-It the one hand, it generates datetime info based on the current date and shapes the data appropriately including ``LocationID`` of Manhattan's zones.
-On the ohter hand, it scrapes in real time the precipitation weather forecast from www.wunderground.com and attach the data to the previous one.
+On the one hand, it generates datetime features based on the current date and shapes the data appropriately including ``LocationID`` of Manhattan's zones.
+On the other hand, it scrapes in real time the precipitation weather forecast from www.wunderground.com and attach the data to the previous one.

 ### Generate Predictions
-It unpacks the pickle model and make predictions using the input data generated above.
+It unpacks the pickle model and make predictions using the features generated above.

 ### Visualize Results
 It takes the predictions and shapes the data so that it can be shown interactively in a **choropleth map** and a **multiple line chart**.
 Charts are made with **Bokeh** and **Altair**, and the web application is made with **Streamlit**.